Special Needs Planning

 What Is a Special Needs Trust?

-Trust funds can be used to pay for “supplemental” needs, including:
+Trust funds can be used to pay for supplemental needs beyond what public benefits cover, including:

 Why Proper Planning Is Critical